What is a good credit score?

 With an average credit card balance of $5,337 nationwide but only 409 more in Hawaii residents pay off their balances every month.

 Hawaiian people love to spend and they're great at it!
-The island state has some stiff competition when borrowing on plastic—Americans with good ratings can expect interest rates around 14%, while those from paradise have considerably higher numbers: 21%.
+The island state has some stiff competition when borrowing plastic—Americans with good ratings can expect interest rates around 14%, while those from paradise have considerably higher numbers: 21%.
 Despite this advantage though; the locals still managed over 11% better than other states at keeping up during Q4 2021 by getting down payments ready as soon as possible.

 8. Iowa: 690.2

 Iowans have some of the best credit scores in America, and they're all because of one thing: paying your debts on time.
-Only three out ten Iowans (30%) has any past due or delinquent loans; that's less than half as compared to those living outside our great state!
-Plus we rank first when it comes down how much debt people carry- only at an average $4386 per person--which is pretty damn impressive considering where TransUnion says most other states are about 20% higher across their respective averages.
+Only three out of ten Iowans (30%) have any past due or delinquent loans; that's less than half as compared to those living outside our great state!
+Plus we rank first when it comes down to how much debt people carry- only at an average of $4386 per person--which is pretty damn impressive considering where TransUnion says most other states are about 20% higher across their respective averages.

 7. Nebraska: 690.7

-Nebraskaites living within its borders appear relatively blessed by comparison when looking at how they stack up against other states ? both good (low rates) and bad(high poverty).
+Nebraskaites living within its borders appear relatively blessed by comparison when looking at how they stack up against other states. both good (low rates) and bad(high poverty).

 6. New Jersey: 693

-You may think that you're living paycheck-to-paycheck but with the median household income in New Jersey at $65,243 there's more room on your budget for debt payments and responsibly managing credit. delinquency rates across all debts including car loans, personal loans or card purchases are below average too which means it is easier than most states to keep up without sacrificing stability of monthly finances due as well as security during an economic downturn.
+You may think that you're living paycheck-to-paycheck but with the median household income in New Jersey at $65,243 there's more room on your budget for debt payments and responsibly managing credit. delinquency rates across all debts including car loans, personal loans, or card purchases are below average too which means it is easier than most states to keep up without sacrificing the stability of monthly finances as well as security during an economic downturn.

-The high incomes combined with a lower incidence rate mean residents have less concern about keeping up because they don't need worry so much when things get tough over here.
+The high incomes combined with a lower incidence rate mean residents have less concern about keeping up because they don't need to worry so much when things get tough over here.

 5. Vermont: 693.4